Vyral/paul-lopez/_posts/2019-03-12-3-tips-that-will-make-your-home-purchase-smooth--seamless.md

 {% include youtube.html %}

-Whether you’re a first-time homebuyer or a veteran homebuyer, there are a couple of tips you need to remember to make your purchase as smooth and seamless as possible from a financial perspective.&nbsp;
+Whether you’re a first-time homebuyer or a veteran homebuyer, there are a few tips you need to remember to make your purchase as smooth and seamless as possible from a financial perspective.&nbsp;

 First, **consider your closing costs**.
 If you’re a first-time homebuyer, you can get a mortgage loan that requires a down payment of as little as 3%, but you can’t forget about your closing costs.&nbsp;